 In the original videos, there are moments where the horizon looks flat as well as convex and concave.
 Surely this is because a fish-eye lens was being used.
-Apparently, the unscrupulous flat-Earthers who first mined these videos deliberately ignored the parts where the horizon doesn’t look flat.
+The unscrupulous flat-Earthers who first mined these videos deliberately ignored the parts where the horizon doesn’t look flat.

-Let’s analyze the videos using ‘the law of distortion’ discussed on another article:
+Let’s analyze the videos using ‘the law of distortion’ discussed in another article:

 A straight line will appear straight as long as it crosses the center point of the image.

-We don’t know for certain the exact camera/lens used in the setup.
-For this purpose, we assume they used the ever popular GoPro with wide-angle setting.
+We don’t know for sure the exact camera/lens used in the setup.
+For this purpose, we assume they used the ever popular GoPro with a wide-angle setting.

 The result?
 It turns out everything is in line with the expectations if the Earth is spherical.
-The Little Piggy footage is actually one of many evidence that the Earth is spherical.
+The Little Piggy footage can be regarded as one of so many evidence that the Earth is spherical.
 And no, it is not ‘proof’ of a flat-Earth, not even close.

 - The Flight of Little Piggy – High Altitude Balloon – YouTube